 - First, she scouts forward, and baits the St. Gloriana girls into an ambush (which they were expecting).
 Then, once the ambush fails, she successfully leads the survivors into breaking contact and entering the town to force St. Gloriana into urban combat.

-Team C in the StuG one hit kill a Matilda II from a point blank range side shot.
-Not to be outdone, the Matilda's partner tracks them, judges where they will be as they egress, and fires through a wall and kills them.
+- Team C in the StuG one hit kill a Matilda II from a point blank range side shot.
+Not to be outdone, the Matilda's partner takes advantage of the battle banners on the tank and kills them by shooting through the fence that Hippo thought was concealing them.

-With her allies down, Miho pretty much turns into the moe reincarnation of Zvika Greengold, as she singlehandedly takes downevery single surviving British Matilda despite being outnumbered 4-to-1... sadly, her tank gun didn't do squat to the Churchill.
+- With their allies down, Team Anglerfish turn into the moe reincarnations of Zvika Greengold, as they singlehandedly take down every single surviving British Matilda despite being outnumbered 4-to-1... sadly, their tank gun didn't do squat to the Churchill.

-Hana taking out Alice's moving tank with superb accuracy.
-Because...
+- Hana taking out Alice's moving tank with superb accuracy in the same episode.

 Hana: "One shell is enough."

 - Naomi, the gunner of Saunders' Sherman Firefly, singlehandedly kills three of Ōarai's tanks, two of them while firing on the move, and landed the killing blow on Miho milliseconds after Hana nailed the Saunders flag tank.